We found 6 urologists who accept Health Net HMO near Corona, CA.

 Dr. Bruce Houman practices urology (urinary tract disease).
 He is in-network for Health Net and Health Net HMO insurance.
 Dr. Houman is a graduate of Tehran University of Medical Sciences.
 Dr. Houman (or staff) speaks the following foreign languages: Spanish and Persian.

 Dr. Brandon Louie is a medical specialist in urology (urinary tract disease).
-Dr. Louie accepts Anthem, Blue Cross/Blue Shield, and Blue Shield, as well as other insurance carriers.
-He attended Georgetown University School of Medicine and subsequently trained at Westchester Medical Center for residency.
+He graduated from Georgetown University School of Medicine.
+Dr. Louie takes Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.

 Conditions / Treatments